 From your inbound marketing experience, you already know that social media is one of the best ways to promote your business, enhance credibility and visibility, position yourselves as industry experts, and increase organic traffic and leads.
 But getting your company page to ‘work’ can be an uphill struggle.
 This is where employee advocacy and social sharing meet.

-If you could only harness that social following and use it to shine a spotlight on your brand and the social messaging your team works hard on every day, your social engagement would skyrocket (as could your ROMI — that big event you’re promoting will be rammed!)
+If you could harness that social following and use it to shine a spotlight on your brand and the social messaging your team works hard on every day, your social engagement would skyrocket.
+Integrations can help.

 Some people can be a little resistant to using social media, or they may even feel that it’s a waste of time.
 Integrated marketing tools can change all that, making it as quick and easy as possible for your colleagues to get onboard with whatever messaging or social strategy you’re rolling out.